sakthivarthini/Conversimg/README.md

 Conversimg works with the most standardized image formats.
 The supported formats are the following:

+Version 1.0:

 * BMP (Windows bitmap).
 * JPG (Joint Photographic Experts Group).
 * GIF (Graphic Interchange Format).
 * PNG (Portable Network Graphics).

+Version 2.0:

+Able conversion from image to pdf and viceversa

+* From BMP, JPG,  GIF, PNG to PDF
+* From PDF to jpg bmp BMP gif GIF WBMP iff IFF png PNG JPEG wbmp jpeg

 More formats will be added in later versions.